ivank/calendar-todo/README.md

 # Calendar Todo

 A simple todo organizer app, that I've developed just to try out some new tech, coming out of a sabbatical.
-Its the perfect app for a try out - not too complex so it doesn't take too much time to implement, but still requires significant forethought - user maangement, resource management etc. Simply a delight.
+Its the perfect app for a try out - not too complex so it doesn't take too much time to implement, but still requires significant forethought - user management, resource management etc. Simply a delight.

 # Demo